coderyeasin/ecommerce-backend/README.md

-## Please Follow this command to run this project
+## Please Follow this commands to run this project

 First, clone this [Repository](https://github.com/coderyeasin/batch-3-assignment-2-coderyeasin.git) and then open this project in `VS Code` then install existing packages with `npm i` using the command line.